Dominical,

 Pro Tip: Rent a car with Adobe through our site and you will get a 10% discount!
 Score!
 You can find out more about it here.

-Dominical Weather
+Dominical Costa Rica Weather

 Every time we have been in Dominical it has been really hot.
 Bring a lot of strong sunscreen here.
 You’ll need it!